 Having messy desk drawers doesn’t affect my ability to achieve my ultimate goal of making the difference I want to make in my corner of the world.
 Although being able to find what I’m looking for faster may help, taking a few extra seconds won’t have too detrimental an impact on that ultimate goal.

-Apply this same method to the different areas of your life (link to the life satisfaction assessment in the free resources library) and put the three tier planning system into action by taking the last step to increasing your productivity.
+Apply this same method to the different areas of your life and put the three tier planning system into action by taking the last step to increasing your productivity.